File filters in Microsoft Defender for Cloud Apps

 To provide data protection, Microsoft Defender for Cloud Apps gives you visibility into all the files from your connected apps.
 After you connect Microsoft Defender for Cloud Apps to an app using the App connector, Microsoft Defender for Cloud Apps scans all the files, for example all the files stored in OneDrive and Salesforce.
 Then, Defender for Cloud Apps rescans each file every time it's modified – the modification can be to content, metadata, or sharing permissions.
 Scanning times depend on the number of files stored in your app.
 You can also use the Files page to filter files to investigate what kind of data is saved in your cloud apps.

 File monitoring should be enabled in Settings.
-Go to Settings, and then under Information Protection, select Files.
+In the Microsoft 365 Defender portal, select Settings.
+Then choose Cloud Apps.
+Under Information Protection, select Files.
 Select Enable file monitoring and then select Save.

 If there are no active file policies, then seven days after the last file page engagement time file monitoring will become disabled.